 Good Secretaries will understand that their positions will be highly research-intensive, and, therefore, a significant amount of work.
 They will function as researchers, lobbyists, advisers to the Secretary General and other components, situation experts, and, possibly, as intent speakers.
-Secretaries will participate in the planning and execution of the Secretary General's Summits that happen on the Saturday of MUN.
-They will also participate in the presentation of the Summit resolutions during GA and Plenary.

-Secretariat delegates will meet in the Secretariat for the entire conference.
+It is also important that you stress to any interested students that Secretariat delegates will meet in the Secretariat for the entire conference.
 Completion of the application does not guarantee acceptance to the Secretariat.
 The Secretary General, the officer over the Secretariat, is the highest office at MUN.
+Delegates wishing to run for Secretary General at this year's conference are encouraged to serve as Secretaries.

-Each school will be limited to no more than two (2) Secretariat positions unless otherwise decided by the conference administration.
+Each school will be limited to two (2) Secretariat positions unless otherwise decided by the conference administration.